payalord/ZMatrix/docs/USER_GUIDE.md

 Randomized cleanup erases positions in a range behind the leading character.
 Leading sets the distance at which the range begins; Space padding sets how far it extends beyond that point.
 Both methods can be enabled independently.

+Cleanup affects trails as streams move.
+Switching it off does not immediately restore pixels that were already cleared or change the selected Trail colors.

 ## Audio reaction